Support #2267

 - Private changed from Yes to No

-Updated by Balsam Gharib about 5 hours ago
+Updated by Balsam Gharib 21 days ago

 Understanding Society User Support Team wrote in #note-2: